 There Is No “I” in Team

 Moving through these next steps together is crucial.
-Here are some necessary questions to ask before moving forward.
+Here are some essential questions to ask before moving forward.

-- Do you think we are trending toward being in a better financial position 12 months from now?
+- Do you think we are trending toward a better financial position 12 months from now?

 - Who will handle money management going forward?
 One of us, or both?

-- Do either of us need to re-establish or build credit?
+- Does either of us need to re-establish or build credit?